TheOdinProject/curriculum/git/foundations_git/git_basics.md

 - [How do you commit the files in the staging area and add a descriptive message?](#git-commit)
 - [How do you push your changes to your repository on GitHub?](#git-push)
 - [How do you look at the history of your previous commits?](#git-log)

+### Additional resources

+- It looks like this lesson doesn't have any additional resources yet.
+Help us expand this section by contributing to our curriculum.